hex0sleeps/Personal-FlipperDB/README.md

 Really just place store text/art that has to be typed out as part of script, but cannot be in normal "STRING" way (for example you cannot type out braille or boxes, or anything outside of the basic ASCII range using the Alt key).

-> Soon to be moved to my website
+> Soon to be moved to my website  /Nov.
+21, 2023/
+>> I know about this, im working on it  /Aug.
+15, 2024/

 ## Infrared